18F/before-you-ship/_includes/checklist.md

 ## TODOs

-### ATO Sprint prerequisites
+### Phase 1: ATO Sprint prerequisites

+Everything in this section needs to be completed before the project will be scheduled for an ATO Sprint.

 #### Infrastructure Lead

-- [ ] Set up an ATO intro meeting with the team.
+- [ ] Set up an ATO intro meeting with the project team.
 - [ ] Determine the [impact level](https://pages.18f.gov/before-you-ship/ato/levels/).
+    * [ ] Confirm with @[Authorizing Official]
 - [ ] Add this issue to the `Backlog` of [the ATO Kanban board](https://github.com/18F/Infrastructure/projects/1).
 - [ ] Assign the appropriate labels to this issue.
 - [ ] Set up the project ATO folder.
-    - [ ] Create as a sub-folder of [the `ATOs` folder in Google Drive](https://drive.google.com/a/gsa.gov/folderview?id=0BynIxtx-CfkdckljM3BPSkdQT1U&usp=sharing) under 18F/OPP/PIF then "Work in progress".
-Link to it above.
+    - [ ] [In the `ATOs` folder in Google Drive](https://drive.google.com/a/gsa.gov/folderview?id=0BynIxtx-CfkdckljM3BPSkdQT1U&usp=sharing), go to `18F`/`OPP`/`PIF`, then `Work in progress`, and create a subfolder called in the format `<project> ATO - <duration> <level>`.
+Link to it as the `ATO folder` at the top of this issue.
     - [ ] Add Rules of Engagement (RoE) template
+        * Search [this page](https://insite.gsa.gov/portal/content/627238) for "Rules of Engagement (RoE) 90-Day LATO Penetration Test TEMPLATE", even if this isn't for a 90-day LATO.
     - [ ] Add [System Security Plan (SSP)](https://pages.18f.gov/before-you-ship/ato/ssp/) template
     - [ ] Add Project Plan template
-- [ ] Make a copy of the [notes doc template](https://docs.google.com/document/d/1EdcNyE1kkQve3tHyiV1QIRWNOBlTeh33lAbX0h4h18M/edit) in the [Sprinting Team folder](https://drive.google.com/open?id=1EdcNyE1kkQve3tHyiV1QIRWNOBlTeh33lAbX0h4h18M).
+- [ ] Make a copy of the [ATO Sprinting notes template](https://docs.google.com/document/d/1EdcNyE1kkQve3tHyiV1QIRWNOBlTeh33lAbX0h4h18M/edit) and save it in the [Sprinting Team folder](https://drive.google.com/open?id=1EdcNyE1kkQve3tHyiV1QIRWNOBlTeh33lAbX0h4h18M) with a title of `ATO Sprinting Team notes - <project>`.
     - [ ] Fill out the placeholders.
-    - [ ] Add link at the top of this issue.
+    - [ ] Link to it as the `Sprint notes` at the top of this issue.

 #### Project team